Sereact raises $110 million to bring embodied intelligence to real-world scenarios

 Image source: Sereact

 What supports this evolution is Sereact's real - world learning closed - loop.
-Successful pick - and - place operations, failed attempts, and error - correction actions of robots at customer sites are all recorded together with visual observations, robot states, gripper force feedback, and final results for model updates.
+The successful pick - and - place operations, failed attempts, and error - correction actions of robots at customer sites are all recorded together with visual observations, robot states, gripper force feedback, and final results for model updates.
 After new policies pass automated regression tests, they are pushed to the entire robot cluster.

 Embodied Intelligence Needs to Find High - Value Implementation Scenarios